normankong/CS7980-Capstone/recovery_agent/README.md

 2. Trigger docker cli to recycle and reprovision new instance

 ## Development

+### Warning !
+Recovery Agent cannot work as Docker as it will create docker instance
 ```code
 # To build image
 docker build . -t recovery_agent